How Do I Set Up a Preferred or Chosen Name?

 Please note: Many people with given names that are unfamiliar or harder to pronounce to English speakers want to use their legal name.
 In order to help build a culture of inclusion at Sierra, staff, faculty and students are strongly encouraged to familiarize themselves with names that are new to them.

-Where can a preferred/chosen name be used at Sierra?
-Where must a legal name be used at Sierra?
+Where can a preferred/chosen name be used at Sierra College?
+Where must a legal name be used at Sierra College?

 Where will my preferred/chosen name be used?